Edl Schamiloglu

-Edl Schamiloglu (born 1959) is an American physicist, electrical engineer, pulsed power expert, inventor, and distinguished professor in the Department of Electrical and Computer Engineering at the University of New Mexico.
+Edl Schamiloglu (born 1959) is an American physicist, electrical engineer, pulsed power expert, inventor, and distinguished professor in the department of electrical and computer engineering at the University of New Mexico.
 He has been known in public media for his expertise in the design and operation of directed-energy weapons.
 He is also known for his assessment on the possible origins of alleged health damages presumably caused on U.S. embassy personnel in Cuba in 2016 as part of the Havana syndrome incident.
-He is the Associate Dean for research and innovation at the UNM School of Engineering, where he has been a faculty since 1988, and where he is also Special Assistant to the Provost for Laboratory Relations.
-He is also the founding director of the recently launched UNM Directed Energy Center.
-Schamiloglu is a book author and co-editor, and has received numerous awards from prestigious bodies for his academic achievements.
+He is the founding director of the recently launched UNM Directed Energy Center.
+Schamiloglu is a book author and co-editor, and has received numerous awards for his academic achievements.
 He is a Fellow of the Institute of Electrical and Electronics Engineers and the American Physical Society.
+Starting on July 1, 2024, Schamiloglu was selected as Editor-in-Chief of the IEEE Transactions on Plasma Science, where he succeeds Steven J. Gitomer who has held that role for over 40 years.
+In July 2025 he was appointed a Nonresident Fellow, Center for Disruptive Technology and Future Warfare, National Defense University, Washington, DC.

 Early life and education

 Schamiloglu was born in The Bronx in 1959 to Tatar parents from Russia who wed in Istanbul in 1957, where their families had independently arrived as political refugees.
-His only brother, Uli Schamiloglu, is Professor and chair of the department of Kazakh Language and Turkic Studies at Nazarbayev University in Nursultan, Kazakhstan.
+His only brother, Uli Schamiloglu, is professor and chair of the department of Kazakh Language and Turkic Studies at Nazarbayev University in Nursultan, Kazakhstan.